lhmouse/asteria/doc/standard-library.md

 * Writes a series of bytes to standard output. `data` shall be a byte string.

-* Returns the number of bytes that have been written.

 * Throws an exception if standard output is text-oriented, or if a write error occurs.